fernandostc/Lambda_Function_Automation_to_Deploy_DSA/README.md

 # Next Features (Planning)
   * Create the possibility to generate diagnostic package from System Manager from remote command with Document
+  * Migrate Lambda code to a S3 Bucket global repository.
+There is a limitation of 4,096 characters today on CloudFormation with ZipFile code inside CloudFormation.
+The properly Lambda function today has 4,700+ characters